With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreFamily Solutions Outpatient Services is a mental health facility in Medford, OR, located at 201 West Main Street, Suite 4-b, in the 97501 zip code.
 Family Solutions Outpatient Services provides outpatient treatment.
-Family Solutions Outpatient Services provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, children / adolescents and young adults.
+Family Solutions Outpatient Services provides dialectical behavior therapy, cognitive behavioral therapy and trauma therapy to seniors 65 or older, young adults and adults.
 Some other services available at Family Solutions Outpatient Services include case management and suicide prevention services.

 Learn MoreAsante Rogue Regional Medical Center Behavioral Health is a mental health clinic in Medford, OR, located at 2825 East Barnett Road, 97504 zip code area.
 Asante Rogue Regional Medical Center Behavioral Health provides hospital inpatient treatment.
-Asante Rogue Regional Medical Center Behavioral Health offers group therapy, activity therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Asante Rogue Regional Medical Center Behavioral Health offers individual psychotherapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Additional services offered at Asante Rogue Regional Medical Center Behavioral Health include suicide prevention services.

 Learn MoreKairos New Beginnings is a mental health facility in Grants Pass, OR, located at 1750 Nebraska Avenue, Suite B, 97527 zip code area.
 Kairos New Beginnings provides residential treatment and telemedicine/telehealth.
-Kairos New Beginnings provides psychotropic medication, trauma therapy and dialectical behavior therapy to children / adolescents.
+Kairos New Beginnings provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to children / adolescents.
 Kairos New Beginnings also supports children/adolescents with serious emotional disturbance and people with trauma.
 Additional services offered by Kairos New Beginnings consist of education services, case management and family psychoeducation.

 Learn MoreFamily Solutions Summit Day Treatment is a mental health clinic in Ashland, OR, located at 1836 Freemont Street, in the 97520 zip code.
 Family Solutions Summit Day Treatment provides partial hospitalization/day treatment.
-Family Solutions Summit Day Treatment offers trauma therapy, dialectical behavior therapy and activity therapy to children / adolescents.
+Family Solutions Summit Day Treatment offers behavior modification, couples/family therapy and cognitive behavioral therapy to children / adolescents.
 Family Solutions Summit Day Treatment also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
-More services at Family Solutions Summit Day Treatment include suicide prevention services, family psychoeducation and psychosocial rehabilitation services.
+More services at Family Solutions Summit Day Treatment include suicide prevention services, psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.